rajivkr/admin-dashboard/README.md

+# Get Started

+## Create Environment Variables
+There is a bug in the module used, first we need to push the changes with `codepipeline_github_oauth_token` containing actual github token, then if the Code Pipeline starts working, then we can change the value for this variable to use a Parameter from `Systems Manager > Paramater store`

+Use [tfvars.sample](./web-app/tfvars.sample) file to create the variable file

 ## Create Parameters

 In Parameter store, create a Parameter to store value for Github OAuth token against this `GITHUB_OAUTH_TOKEN` parameter.

-## Bugs

-There is a bug in the module used, first we need to push the changes with `codepipeline_github_oauth_token` containing actual github token, then if the Code Pipeline starts working, then we can change the value for this variable to use a Parameter from `Systems Manager > Paramater store`

 ## Example Buildspec